-Important: Once the uninstaller scan is over, you might ask yourself “Should I delete all apps from my Mac?”
-The short answer is no, if you don’t want to have a Mac without any apps at all.
-Remember, you determine which apps are unnecessary and which should stay on your Mac.
+Important: Once the uninstaller scan is finished, ask yourself “Do I want to delete all apps from my Mac?”
+If you don’t want to have a Mac without any apps at all, the short answer is no. Remember, it’s up to you which apps should stay on your Mac and which are unnecessary.

 How to sort apps and reveal them in Finder

-Click Applications in the left panel to review the list of detected Mac apps.
-None of them is selected by default, so you can manually pick the ones you no longer need.
+Click Applications in the left panel to review the list of Mac apps detected.
+None of them are selected by default, so you can pick the ones you no longer need manually.
 MacKeeper puts applications you haven’t opened during the last six months first (they’re marked with an orange Unused label).

-You can also locate any detected app in Finder.
+You can also locate a detected app in Finder.
 To open the folder containing the app, right-click or press Control, then click on each item, and select Reveal in Finder.

 How to change the apps list order

-The categories listed in Smart Uninstaller, including Widgets, Preference Panes, Plugins, Browser Extensions, and Leftovers are sorted by size in descending order.
+The categories listed in Smart Uninstaller, which includes Widgets, Preference Panes, Plugins, Browser Extensions, and Leftovers, are sorted by size in descending order.
 For applications, MacKeeper sorts them by usage frequency in ascending order.

-To change the sort order, click the nine-dot button to the right, select Sort by, and choose the order you’d like.
-You can sort all detected items by Name and by Size as well as choose Ascending or Descending order.
+To change the sort order, click the nine-dot button to the right, select Sort by, and choose the order you’d prefer.
+You can sort all detected items by Name or by Size, as well as being able to choose Ascending or Descending order.

 How to delete apps from Mac with MacKeeper

-Now that you’ve decided which apps to remove, let’s do this!
+Now that you’ve decided which apps to remove, let’s do it!
 Deleting unnecessary programs on your Mac is easy.

 - Within Smart Uninstaller, select Applications

-5. Once all the selected apps are uninstalled, check the amount of disk space cleared and how many items were removed
+- Once all the selected apps have been uninstalled, check how many items were removed and the amount of disk space cleared.

-Once you’re done deleting software on Mac, you can start over by clicking Rescan.
-The scan will show the results reflecting the recent changes.
+Once you’re done deleting software off your Mac, you can start over by clicking Rescan.
+The results shown by the scan will reflect the recent changes.

-Widgets are mini apps you can find on your dashboard.
-They give you quick access to your contacts and events without having to open up an app.
+Widgets are mini apps that can be found on your dashboard.
+They give you quick access to your contacts and events without having to actually open up an app.

 - Click Widgets on the scan results list

-4. If you’re asked to confirm the removal, click Remove
+- If you’re asked to confirm the removal, click Remove Selected